 The formation of the 54th Massachusetts was just the beginning of black participation in the war, and in total 179,000 black men were to serve in the Union Army, 10% of those who fought, whilst a further 19,000 served in the navy.

-But freedom had been bought at a high price, and of those who enlisted some 40,000 were to die on active service.
+But freedom had been bought at a high price, in blood, and not merely granted, and of those who enlisted some 40,000 were to die.

 The 54th Massachusetts returned to Boston at the end of the war to considerable acclamation but no longer deemed necessary following the cessation of hostilities the regiment was disbanded on 4 August 1865.